Macrometacorp/docs/docs/sql/index.md

 SQL for Structured Query Language.
 The SQL query language can be used to create, retrieve and modify data that are stored in the Macrometa geo-distributed fast data platform.

 :::note
-If this is your first time with SQL then be sure to check out the [SQL GoT Tutorial](got-tutorial/index.md) before you head off to the in-depth documentation!
+If this is your first time with SQL then be sure to check out the [SQL GoT Tutorial](tutorial/index.md) before you head off to the in-depth documentation!
 :::

 Structured Query Language (SQL) is a standardized programming language that is used to manage relational databases and perform various operations on the data in them.
 Although SQL is an ANSI/ISO standard, there are different versions of the SQL language.
 Macrometa SQL dialect supports DQL (SELECT statement), DML statements (UPDATE, INSERT and DELETE) and a subset of DDL statements.

+# SQL Workflow
 The general workflow when executing a query is as follows:

 - A client application sends a SQL query to the Macrometa platform.
 The query text contains everything Macrometa needs to compile the result set.